mmis1000/vue-dnd/docs/src/guide/native-file.md

 ## Note

-This type does not support `withFilter` because you can't get the content of native drop events before `ondrop` happens.
+This type does supports `withFilter` that accept a argument of `DragEvent`, but you can't get the file content of native drop events before `ondrop` happens.

 This is a native limit and there is no way to workaround it.